Paxil (Paroxetine) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Various types of behavioral therapies

-- Specialized therapies like art therapy, animal-assisted therapy, and music therapy
+- Specialized therapies like art therapy and music therapy

 - Family therapy

 If you are recovering from Paxil addiction and are searching for a drug rehab program, two common types of rehab programs include residential drug rehab and outpatient drug rehab.
 Both types of treatment programs are equally focused on the full recovery of clients, but there are a few differences between the two.
 If you need help determining which type of rehab program is best for you, an addiction treatment professional at Nova Recovery Center can provide a recommendation.

 | In residential rehab, clients:|

 In outpatient rehab, clients:

 The cost of drug rehab will vary depending on the type of program you choose, the facilities’ amenities, location, staff qualifications, and any other factors.
 However, most treatment centers offer several different forms of payment to help reduce the financial burden of Paxil treatment for addiction.
 These may include:

 - Health insurance benefits

 - Employee Assistance Programs (EAP)

 - Financed healthcare loans